Step 1: Meet the Age Requirements to Join our Team

 We provide training to prepare you for your assignment(s), as we want you to be safe and effective in your volunteer role.
-Our supervisors and/or volunteer coaches conduct assignment-specific training for your knowledge and safety.
-Training may be a group session or training on-the-job depending on the assignment.
-Depending on your role, training may last approximately 60 to 90 minutes, and it will be held at the Cleveland APL.
-Additional support is provided throughout your volunteer experience by your supervisor and other volunteer coaches.
+Our supervisors conduct virtual assignment-specific training for your knowledge and safety.
 Volunteer coaches are an extension of the supervisor, and they will help you individually with your assignment.
-As another component of training, you will receive necessary on-boarding materials such as our Volunteer Manual.
-Please note that we require volunteers working at the shelter in Tremont to make a $10 refundable security deposit for your access card to the shelter.
-Your on-boarding supplies, including your volunteer parking pass, are available for you to pick up at the front desk typically before your first official shift.
+As another component of your training, you will receive necessary on-boarding materials such as our Volunteer Manual, from your volunteer coach or supervisor.
+Please note that we require volunteers working at the shelter in Tremont to make a $10 refundable security deposit for your key card to access the shelter.
+Your on-boarding supplies, including your volunteer parking pass, are available for you to pick up from your supervisor before your first individual shift.
 Volunteer T-shirts are optional and are available for purchase through our online Volunteer Store.
 The Volunteer Store opens two or more times during the year and you will receive email notification when it opens.

 Scheduling allows us to utilize your time efficiently and effectively while meeting our organizational needs.
 Since we rely on our volunteers to help us provide excellent service and care to our animals and clients, those assignments with duties relating to this will be encouraged to have regular weekly scheduling such as the same day and time each week if possible and a commitment of at least two or more hours per shift each week.
 Volunteers may also give extra time during open scheduling times and when additional help is necessary.
 Many volunteers find a regular schedule helpful as it allows them to build this important time into their routine although we do understand when some flexibility may be necessary.
 We utilize an online communication and scheduling system to help with this.